karenbennis/kickstarter-analysis/README.md

 ## Challenge
 The analysis conducted up to this point has had a broader focus.
-For this challenge, data will be used to make specific recommendations for running successful Kickstarter campaign to fund a **play** in the US.
+For this challenge, data was used to make specific recommendations for running successful Kickstarter campaign to fund a **play** in the US.

 The two questions that have informed this analysis are:
 1. What should the fundraising goal be?